 The Saheli Board will select appropriate South Asian candidates from the applicant pool based on need and a personal interview.

-Saheli will provide funding to pay for courses.
-Saheli will pay the learning institutions directly, in grants up to $2000, per applicant.
+Saheli will provide funding to the learning institutions directly, in grants up to $2000, per applicant.
 Candidates will be notified of the results within two weeks.

 Job Search Resources